 The Hukins passion for hop viniculture stretches across four generations.
 For over 100 years we have been growing British hop garlands on the unique ‘terroir’ of our hop farm in the Weald of Kent.
 Our maritime climate, Tunbridge Wells sandstone geology and Wealden clay soil uniquely combine to give our Hops their very own set of delicate brewing aroma characteristics.

-Our aroma brewing varieties include Ernest, Bullion, Fuggle, Challenger and Golding’s.
+Our aroma brewing varieties include intense fruit bursts from Ernest and Bullion and the classic flavours of Fuggle, Challenger and Golding’s.
 They offer spicy, aromatic and zesty flavours for the creation of artisan beer styles.
 We are currently in the process of re-introducing a number of historic varieties no longer grown in the U.K.

 To support us and learn more, follow Ross, the latest generation of Hukins hop growers on our Facebook page.

 For prepared hops for brewing, please call Ross Hukins on 01580 292 252 or send an email to firstname.lastname@example.org.

 Winner of the IBD National Hop Awards 2016.
 Our Fuggle variety dates back to 1875 and was the first true Weald of Kent hop variety.
 It has achieved international acclaim from brewers, heavily in demand in the US Craft Market and offers medium intensity with minty and earthy notes.
 It has an alpha bittering range of 4 to 6.5%.

 We re-introduced the heritage hop English Bullion as an aroma Hop to the farm in 2014.
 Although traditionally used in the early 1920’s as a dual hop in bitters, stouts and porters, it has strong zesty aromas of oranges and lemons coming from its North American parentage making stunning notes for both IPA’s and Pale Ales.
 It has an alpha bittering range of 7-9%.